 - Understanding of LGBTQ terminology and epidemiology

-- Being aware of and sensitive to issues of confidentiality with minors and the importance of privacy for all
+- Being aware of and sensitive to issues of confidentiality and the importance of privacy for all

 - Being more inclusive, such as asking patients their preferred name and pronoun vs. calling them by the name on their ID or making assumptions about their gender